shauntmcgovern/SABBusinessEntrepreneurialConcept-GateyExploreEducator-MarketerArtistRoze-ededededed89/README.md

 ____________The Intellectual Property Hero && Insignia____________ aka THE OMNiPOTENT OWL ♾🦉

 The concept is as follows.
+Ben Zariatnatmik.

 * 2 Intellectual Property Heroes && Insignias in a room thinking outside the box.
 For an educational podcast about what drives excitement around or infomerriational